 Step 1: Don’t Click the Warning Link

 Cybercriminals commonly use fear-inducing tactics to trick users into handing over their sensitive account details.
-Ever encountered a “virus alert” pop-up message?
+Ever encountered a rouge “virus alert” pop-up message on a website?
 Well, that’s likely a scam that will demand payment for removing a virus that was never detected.

 Click the drop-down in the compromised passwords list and immediately change all of your compromised passwords.

 When you click on Change Password, you will be sent to the website for that account.
 You will need to change your password by logging into each listed account.
 Google Chrome will then prompt you to update the new password.

 Once updated, click the Check Remaining Passwords button to be taken back to your compromised passwords list.